 Your transcript and HEAR are released together, once your results have been ratified and you have received your final award.
 Both documents contain a breakdown of your marks, but having the option of both, means you can choose the best format for your purposes.

 For more detail, please see our article I need a transcript.

 If you studied on a clinical course and/or with placements, it's likely you'll need more detail in your transcript.
 If this is you, please read our article I need a specialised transcript for my course since it's likely your needs are covered there.

-Our services are mainly continuing to work remotely, which limits the hard copy documents we can provide.
-However, degree certificates for new graduates are being posted out.
 Your certificate will be posted within 3 months from the date of your award.
 Your award date is usually the 1st of the month.

 For more detail about your degree certificate, and the latest information about who we’re able to send certificates to, please read Your Degree Certificate.